NeilAllen/ruby_rails/Understanding-binstubs.md

 RSpec can now be easily called with `bin/rspec`.

-If you go one step further and prepend `./bin` to your $PATH, you can simply call `rspec` instead of `bin/rspec`.
-This is recommended so that you are able to launch RSpec the same way in a context of a project and outside of it.
+On your personal development machine, go one step further: prepend `./bin` to your `$PATH` and just call `rspec` instead of `bin/rspec`.
+That way your tools work the same way within a project and outside of it.

+Note: don't prepend a relative directory to your `$PATH` in production.
+It poses a minor, but potential, security risk.

 ### Manually created binstubs